rails/rails/guides/source/testing.md

 require 'test_helper'
 ```

-As you know by now, `test_helper.rb` specifies the default configuration to run our tests.
-This is included with all the tests, so any methods added to this file are available to all your tests.
+By requiring this file, `test_helper.rb` the default configuration to run our tests is loaded.
+We will include this with all the tests we write, so any methods added to this file are available to all your tests.

 ```ruby
 class ArticleTest < ActiveSupport::TestCase